‘One small act of compassion in Tommy’s honor’: Kind deeds follow the death of Rep. Raskin’s son

 If you or someone you know needs help, call the National Suicide Prevention Lifeline at 800-273-TALK (8255).
 You can also text a crisis counselor by messaging the Crisis Text Line at 741741.

-Staff writer Meagan Flynn contributed to this story.
+Meagan Flynn contributed to this story.

 Read more: